jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ![Differences between Generative AI and Agentic AI](/assets/images/differences-between-generative-ai-and-agentic-ai.png)

-- The side-by-side comparison demonstrates how their individual purpose differs when fulfilling the users' request
+- The side-by-side comparison demonstrates how their individual purpose differs when fulfilling the user's request